qq184861643/wavenet-MusicGenreClassification/README.md

 **9**.
 Tried ResNeXt block structure on CNN, resulting a slightly pooler test auc score(88.46).

+**10**.
+Some minor changes including adding a few batch norm layers and changing some elu function to relu.
+The model is more stable which converged at 12 epoch but only costed 4900 seconds and the best test auc score reached 88.96.

 ### Conclusion of my work
-The model reaches a relativly good result(88.71 compared to baseline 89.4) while massively reduces the training time(about 6000 seconds compared to about 20 hours), proving that the causal 1-d dilated convolution network has quite potential in sequential data classification, which could to be exploited in future works(i.e. Adding attention in wavenet structure).
+The model reaches a relativly good result(88.96 compared to baseline 89.4) while massively reduces the training time(about 4900 seconds compared to about 20 hours), proving that the causal 1-d dilated convolution network has quite potential in sequential data classification, which could to be exploited in future works(i.e. Adding attention in wavenet structure).